elumenati/omnimap/README.md

       * http://www.elumenati.com/products/software/omnimap-api/
       * Read the Omnimap API integration guide
 * Applications (with source code access) and atypical display loop
-   * If the above doesn't work, for example your application uses custom rendering loops and manages it's own camera/render textures, then the process of dome enabling will require the developer to take aditional steps.
+   * If the above doesn't work, for example your application uses custom rendering loops and manages it's own camera/render textures, then the process of dome enabling will require the developer to take additional steps.
       * Derived OmniMap Class
-         * In this case the developer uses the pre built Omnimap.dll/Omnimap.h from the installer and derive a custom OmniMap class from one of the exposed classes in thier applciations source code.
+         * In this case the developer uses the pre built Omnimap.dll/Omnimap.h from the installer and derive a custom OmniMap class from one of the exposed classes in their applications source code.
       * Rebuild OmniMap from source code
          * In this case the developer would download the source code from the Git repo, and customize it to suite the needs of the specific application. publication that describes the Perspective Projection Mapping algorthim

-# Note for Accedemic Researchers
+# Note for Academic Researchers
-For those intrested in learning more about the algorithm can learn more from our academic publication:
+For those interested in learning more about the algorithm can learn more from our academic publication:

 Projective Perspective Mapping
 [http://www.clementshimizu.com/wp-content/uploads/2014/08/Omnimap-Projection-Mapping-Using-Fisheye-Lens.pdf](http://www.clementshimizu.com/wp-content/uploads/2014/08/Omnimap-Projection-Mapping-Using-Fisheye-Lens.pdf)